Year of entry 2024

 - International fees

-This Masters programme equips students with the necessary knowledge and skills to engage in and contribute toward work that tackles the realities and effects of social inequality.
-Capitalising on academic and applied expertise in the School of Sociology and Social Policy and the Leeds Inequalities Research Network, this programme harnesses leading analytical approaches combining qualitative, quantitative and data analytic methods (in close collaboration with the School of Geography).
+Capitalising on expertise in the School of Sociology and Social Policy and the Leeds Inequalities Research Network, you’ll harness leading analytical approaches combining qualitative, quantitative and data analytic methods (in close collaboration with the School of Geography).

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.